S-E-X. You can’t get enough of it in your 20’s, and then at some point in life, it can start to feel like a chore.

-There are many factors that can affect sex drive, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, medication use, depression or history of sexual abuse.
+There are many factors that can affect sex drive, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, dietary intake, medication use, depression or history of sexual abuse.
 But if you don’t have any of those issues, how come you still aren’t in the mood?

 Hormones that affect sex drive in females.

 For starters, it might help to know that about ¼ of women of reproductive age and ½ of postmenopausal women suffer from decreased libido.
 So if you thought you were alone in this, you are not.
 In addition, it’s normal for sex drive to wane if you’ve been in a relationship for a while or are simply getting older.

 Even though we haven’t exactly identified which hormones dictate sex drive, we do know that hormones, such as estrogen and testosterone, are abundant when we are younger, and diminish as we age.
 And from nature’s perspective, this is logical because we don’t need to keep trying to make babies once we hit a certain stage of life.